 Abstract.
-Offshore wind turbine support structures are fatigue-driven designs subjected to a wide variety of cyclic loads from wind, waves, and turbine controls.
-While most wind turbine loads and metocean data are collected at short-term 10-minute intervals, some of the largest fatigue cycles have periods over one day.
-Therefore, these low-frequency fatigue dynamics (LFFD) are not fully considered when working with the industry-standard short-term window.
-To recover these LFFDs in the state-of-the-industry practices, the authors implemented a short-to-long-term factor applied to the accumulated short-term damages, while maintaining the ability to work with the 10-minute data.
-In the current work, we study the LFFD impact on the damage from the Fore-Aft and Side-Side bending moments and the sensors' strain measurements and their variability within and across wind farms.
-While results might vary strongly between site, for the current site and an SN curve slope of m=5, up to 65 % of damage is directly related to LFFD.
+Offshore wind turbine support structures are fatigue-driven designs subject to a wide variety of cyclic loads from wind, waves, and turbine controls.
+While most wind turbine loads and metocean data are collected at short-term 10 min intervals, some of the largest fatigue cycles have periods over 1 d.
+Therefore, these low-frequency fatigue dynamics (LFFDs) are not fully considered when working with the industry-standard short-term window.
+To recover these LFFDs in the state-of-the-industry practices, the authors implemented a short-to long-term factor applied to the accumulated short-term damages while maintaining the ability to work with the 10 min data.
+In the current work, we study the LFFD impact on the damage from the fore-aft and side-side bending moments and the sensors' strain measurements and their variability within and across wind farms.
+While results might vary strongly between sites, for the current site and a stress-life (SN) curve slope of m = 5, up to 65 % of damage is directly related to LFFDs.